codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 A typical route might look something like this::

-    $routes->add('product/(:num)', 'App\Catalog::productLookup');
+    $routes->add('product/(:num)', 'Catalog::productLookup');

-In a route, the first parameter contains the URI to be matched, while the second parameter contains the destination it should be re-routed to.
-In the above example, if the literal word "product" is found in the first segment of the URL, and a number is found in the second segment, the "App\Catalog" class and the "productLookup" method are used instead.
+In a route, the first parameter contains the URI to be matched, while the second parameter contains the destination it should be routed to.
+In the above example, if the literal word "product" is found in the first segment of the URL path, and a number is found in the second segment, the ``Catalog`` class and the ``productLookup`` method are used instead.

 Placeholders are simply strings that represent a Regular Expression pattern.
 During the routing process, these placeholders are replaced with the value of the Regular Expression.
 They are primarily